Gavin-Yinld/coMethy/README.md

 # coMethy
 # Introduction
 coMethy is an R package for grouping genomic loci with similar methylation pattern (or called co-methylated loci).
-According to the methylation profiles of genomic loci in target methylomes, co-methylation analysis was performed in combination with k-means clustering and WGCNA analysis.
+According to the methylation profile of genomic loci in target methylomes, co-methylation analysis was performed in combination with k-means clustering and WGCNA analysis.
 For each co-methylation module, PCA analysis was performed to select a subset of loci as the eigen loci representing the methylation trend of the module.
 # Installation
 In R console,
 ```R